Raicuparta/ditching-facebook-friends-with-js/README.md

     └── [bunch of PNGs]
 ```

 The directory I am interested in is `inbox`.
-That's where all the active chats are.
-The directories I marked with `[chats]` have more sub-directories inside them, one for each chat.
-The name of each of these is generated from the chat name, plus a unique identifier.
-So if your group chat is called Nude Volleyball Buddies, the name would be something like `NudeVolleyballBuddies_5tujptrnrm`.
-This directory has this structure:
+The directories I marked with `[chats]` have this structure:

 ```
 [NudeVolleyballBuddies_5tujptrnrm]